pondersource/Soap/README.md

 The Web Services Simple Object Access Protocol (SOAP) server is an application server plug-in that receives and sends XML data, and provides XML SOAP interfaces into the Tivoli Management Services components and the monitoring agents.

-# Functions I need for the soap Server
+## Functions needed for the soap Server

  1) public __construct()